Sue Hawk

-Susan Hawk (born August 17, 1961 in Waukesha, Wisconsin) is a truck driver who notoriously competed in Survivor: Borneo (2000) and Survivor: All-Stars (2004).
-She appeared in other television shows.
+Susan Hawk (born August 17, 1961) is a truck driver best known for participating in Survivor: Borneo (2000) and Survivor: All-Stars (2004).

 Early life

 Hawk was a truck driver previously residing in Palmyra, Wisconsin, when she first competed on Survivor: Borneo.
 Before then, she owned and managed a hunting and fishing camp in Northwestern Ontario, Canada.
 She previously was a horse trainer and a bartender-waitress.

 Survivor

 Borneo

-In Borneo, Hawk was part of the alliance of the remaining Tagi tribe, which voted out every remaining member of the opposing Pagong tribe after the two tribes merged into one.
-As four players remained in Borneo, she, Richard Hatch, and Rudy Boesch plotted to vote Wiglesworth out, but the idea was abandoned when Wiglesworth won an Individual Immunity challenge called "Fallen Comrades", a trivia quiz mini-game about eliminated contestants.
-At a Tribal Council, Hawk and Hatch received two votes each.
+In Survivor: Borneo, Hawk was part of the alliance of the remaining Tagi tribe, which voted out every remaining member of the opposing Pagong tribe after the two tribes merged into one.
+As four players remained in Borneo, she, Richard Hatch, and Rudy Boesch plotted to vote Kelly Wiglesworth out, but the idea was abandoned when Wiglesworth won an Individual Immunity challenge called "Fallen Comrades", a trivia quiz mini-game about eliminated contestants.
+At a Tribal Council in the season finale, Hawk and Hatch received two votes each.
 In a tiebreaker, Hawk and Hatch were disallowed to vote.
 Boesch and Wiglesworth voted Hawk out, making her overall the thirteenth player voted off and then the sixth jury member of the final Tribal Council, placing fourth.
-During the final Council, Sue called Richard a "snake" and Kelly a "rat" in her infamous speech.
+During the final Council, Sue called Richard a "snake" and Kelly a "rat" in her famous speech.
 Hawk further said that, in Mother Nature, snake would eat a rat.
+She, as a jury member, further declared to the jury her vote for eventual winner Richard over runner-up Wiglesworth.